BlitzKraft/vimDDR/README.md

 * No install required!
 * Test your reflexes!
 * ... and accuracy (only in infinite mode)
+* Now with windows support (testing required, \*nixers needn't panic, it's all the same for you)
 * Default is unicode arrows.
 If your terminal doesn't support that, there are two other options you can try
 * Try the other options anyway.
 They are fun too.